spbdevel/votingSystem/README.md

 #Voting System
 ```
-Application is configured to work with H2 inmemory database.
-So no configuration needed.
+Application is configured to work with H2 inmemory database (so no configuration is needed).
-Also configuarations for PostgresSQL and HSQL can be found in applicaiton.properties.
+Configuarations for PostgresSQL and HSQL can be found in applicaiton.properties.

 To run application in Tomcat Embeded mode:
 mvn spring-boot:run